Bachelor of Science

 What You'll Learn

-- Effectively communicate chemistry-related concepts and experimental results and conclusions in written, visual, and oral formats to scientists and non-scientists
+Communication: Students will communicate chemistry-related concepts, experimental results, and conclusions in written, visual, and oral formats to scientists and non-scientists.

-- Develop leadership skills, a global perspective on chemistry issues, and engage in practices informed by social responsibility across the spectrum of differences
+Civic Responsibility: Students will develop a global perspective on chemistry issues and engage in practices informed by social responsibility across the spectrum of differences.

 Plan of Study